EventStore/documentation/docs/getting-started/quickstart/README.md

 URL to the EventStoreDB Admin UI 👉: https://XXXXXXXXX.XXX
 ```

-::::: details (Optional) Learn more about how to start EventStoreDB in docker and the start_cluster.sh script
+::::: details (Optional) Learn more about how to start EventStoreDB in Docker and the start_cluster.sh script

 #### Understanding How to Start EventStoreDB Server in Docker and How `start_cluster.sh` Works

 `start_cluster.sh` is a custom script written for the quickstart that will:
-- Check if docker is currently running locally
+- Check if Docker is currently running locally
 - Pull the EventStoreDB server Docker container,
-- Start the server in docker, and
+- Start the server in Docker, and
 - Print the EventStoreDB Admin UI URL in the terminal.

-To see how to start EventStoreDB server in docker, follow these steps
+To see how to start the EventStoreDB server in Docker, follow these steps

 1. Run the following command to open `start_cluster.sh`: